suryapandian/metrics/metrics.training.md

 <aside class="notes">

-- trends of some inherent property of the objects (such as pods alive, deployments receiving traffic)
+- trends of some inherent property of the objs (pods alive, deployments ready)
 - but also trends on resource usage
 - and you can use these resource usage metrics proactively to project when you are going to run out.
 - but importantly though; you can expose your own business metrics